nichanank/crypto-fpl/README.md

 - Footballer data (names, position, team, gameweek scores) is based on the [Fantasy Premier League API](https://fantasy.premierleague.com/api/element-summary/1)
 - ReactJS, NodeJS, mySQL* powers the client and backend

 ℹ For demonstration purposes, data has been seeded in `cryptofpl-server/data/.` as a regular object.
 In real life this will be stored in a server.
 Gameweek scores were randomly generated up to gameweek 3 to allow people to play with this demo app.
-In reality, players wouldn't be able to calculate their total scores until the Premier League gameweek has concoluded and footballer scores have been finalized.
+In reality, players wouldn't be able to calculate their total scores until the Premier League gameweek has concluded and footballer scores have been finalized.

 ## 👩🏻‍💻 Development
 - Clone the repo using `git clone https://github.com/nichanank/crypto-fpl.git`
 - `cd crypto-fpl` and clone the client repo using `git clone https://github.com/nichanank/cryptofpl-client.git`
 - Have a local blockchain running on port 7545 (e.g. using Ganache)
 - From the main project folder (crypto-fpl), deploy contracts with `truffle migrate --reset`
+  - If you get an `at Deployer._preFlightCheck` error upon migration, delete the `contracts` folder at `cryptofpl-client/src/contracts` folder and try `truffle migrate --reset` again
 - To start the server, navigate to the `cryptofpl-server` folder with `cd cryptofpl-server`, run `npm install` and then `npm run server`
 - To start the client, navigate to the `cryptofpl-client` folder with `cd cryptofpl-client`, run `npm install` and then `npm run start`
 - Open up your browser the project should be up on localhost:3000

+### Contract interaction on Remix
+In order to easily interact with the contract using [Remix](remix.ethereum.org), you can use the `truffle-flattener` package to aggregate the contract code and its parent contracts into one file and paste the file into the Remix editor.
+1. `npm install -g truffle-flattener`
+2. From the directory with your `./contracts` folder containing the Solidity files, do `truffle-flattener ./contracts/CryptoFPLCore/CryptoFPL.sol >> CryptoFPL.txt`
+3. Create a new file on Remix and name it `CryptoFPL.sol`, paste the newly created contents of `CryptoFPL.txt` into this file and save.
+Repeat with the CryptoFPLCards contract:
+- `truffle-flattener ./contracts/CryptoFPLCore/CryptoFPLCards.sol >> CryptoFPLCards.txt`
+- Create another file on Remix and name it `CryptoFPLCards.sol`, paste contents of `CryptoFPLCards.txt` into here
+4. Deploy the two contracts on Remix and you should be good to go If you have Ganache running, choose `Web3 provider` as your environment and connect to the port hosting the local blockchain (the default is `http://localhost:8545`).
+Otherwise you can select the provided `Javascript VM`

 ## ✅ Testing
 - You can run the tests by running `truffle test` from the CryptoFPL directory
+- If you get an `at Deployer._preFlightCheck` error upon migrate, delete the `contracts` folder at`cryptofpl-client/src/contracts` folder and try `truffle test` again